grafoojs/grafoo/packages/core/readme.md

 ### IdFields

 `IdFields` is homologous to the `@grafoo/babel-plugin` option with the same name.
-You don't have much to worry about it because it's **automatically inserted by `@grafoo/babel-plugin`** on every client instatiation.
+You don't have much to worry about it because it's **automatically inserted by `@grafoo/babel-plugin`** on every client instantiation.
 It is an array of fields that Grafoo will take to build unique identifiers.

 Say you want to consume a query like so: